 The integrated mic's noise-handling performance is great.
 If you're taking a call in a noisy environment, the mic can keep the background sound low so your voice stays understandable and clear.

-These headphones have excellent battery performance.
-They're advertised to last 50 hours continuously with their ANC on, but we measured significantly less than that.
-However, their reported battery life may be attributed to the volume at which the Anker tests, which is lower than our test volume.
-As a result, we plan to retest the battery life using their criteria.
+These headphones have an excellent battery performance.
+Anker advertises them to last 50 hours continuously with their ANC on, but we measured significantly less than that.
+However, this may be attributed to the volume at which the Anker tests, which could be lower than our test volume.
+Battery life varies depending on which features you're using (like ANC or the mic) as well as use, though, so if you're looking to extend your playback time, you'll want to utilize their auto-off timer, which you can adjust in their companion app.
+You can also use them passively if you run out of battery life via their TRS cable.

 The Anker Soundcore app is great, and you can see a video of how it works here.
 You can toggle between ANC on, 'Normal', and transparency mode as well as switch between adaptive noise cancelling mode and manual ANC, which has five different strength levels.
 You can also set a volume limit and a safe volume.
 The app provides an 8-band graphic EQ and presets if you want to adjust their sound.